 Each switch input has a designated 20 ms timer.
 The timer starts when the specific switch input crosses the comparator threshold (4.0 V).
-When the 20 ms timer expires, the contact current is reduced from 16 to 2.0 mA.
+When the 20 ms timer expires, the contact current is reduced from 16 to 2.0 mA for switch-to-battery inputs and 32 to 4.0 mA for switch-to-ground inputs.
 The wetting current timer may be disabled for a specific input.
-When the timer is disabled, 16 mA of current will continue to flow through the
+When the timer is disabled, wetting current will continue to flow through the closed switch contact.
+With multiple wetting current timers disabled, power dissipation for the IC must be considered.

-The MCU may change or update the wetting current timer register via software at any time in Normal mode.
+The MCU may change or update the Wetting Current Timer Register via software at any time in Normal mode.
 This allows the MCU to control the amount of time wetting current is applied to the switch contact.
 Programming the wetting current timer bit to logic [0] will disable the wetting current timer.
-Programming the wetting current timer bit to logic [1] will enable the wetting current timer (Table 9).
+Programming the wetting current timer bit to logic [1] will enable the wetting current timer (refer to Table 9).